PostgREST/postgrest-docs/docs/references/admin.rst

 When debugging a problem it's important to verify the running PostgREST version.
 There are three ways to do this:

-- Look for the :code:`Server` HTTP response header, which contains the version number.
-This header will be sent on all the requests.
+- Look for the :code:`Server` HTTP response header that is returned on every request.

 .. code::